dev-aditya/course-notes-core/README.md

 # Course Notes

-This repository contains course notes typesetted in $\LaTeX{}$, for core year.
+This repository contains course notes typesetted in $\LaTeX$, for core year.
 They are not complete, but might pe helpful.
 So, I keep it here.

 ## Courses